file-format/Docs/en/reporting/rpt.md

   "toc" : true,
   "title" : "RPT - Crystal Reports File",
-  "keywords" : [ "rpt", "rpt file", "rpt file format", "Crystal Reports File", "reporting"], "description":"Learn about RPT stream format which is an internal binary format used by Microsoft SQL Server Reporting Services when contacting with viewer controls.", "linktitle" : "RPT",
+  "keywords" : [ "rpt", "rpt file", "rpt file format", "Crystal Reports File", "reporting"], "description":"Learn about RPT stream format used by the Crystal Reports software to save the design or pattern for fetching data from a source into a file along with or without data.", "linktitle" : "RPT",
   "menu" : {
     "docs" : {